vmware-archive/hillview/README.md

 $ cd ..
 ```

-* Install the distributed platform library:
+* Install the Hiero distributed platform library:

 ```
 $ cd hieroplatform
 $ mvn install
 ```

-* The dataset has 110 columns; we can use them all, but for the demo I
+* The dataset has 110 columns; we can use them all, but for the demo
-  have stripped the dataset to 15 columns to better fit on the screen.
+  we have stripped the dataset to 15 columns to better fit on the
-  The following command creates the smaller files:
+  screen.
+The following command creates the smaller files from the
+  downloaded data:

 ```
 $ mvn exec:java